openrocket/openrocket/docs/source/user_guide/basic_flight_simulation.rst

 In the Flight Simulations window, you'll see the simulations listed, initially in Name order.
 Note that the second column is "Configuration" - the name of the configuration used in the sim, usually named for the rocket motor used in that configuration.
 The remaining values in the simulation's row are calculated by "running" the simulation.
-You can run one simulation by selecting a sim and clicking the **Run simulations** button:
+You can run one simulation by selecting a sim and clicking the :guilabel:`Run simulations` button:

 .. figure:: /img/user_guide/basic_flight_simulation/RunOne.png
    :width: 95%